 The Series 2020A Bonds were issued through a Forward Delivery Direct Purchase Agreement with Bridge Funding Group to refund the Series 2010B Bonds.
 The Forward Delivery Direct Purchase Agreement allowed the City to lock in the interest rate for a refunding that occurred in June 2020.
-The City no longer receives the Build America Bonds subsidy on the Series 2010B Bonds.
+The Build America Bonds subsidy no longer applies to the refunded Series 2020A Bonds.
 Even with the loss of the subsidy, the refunding produced a net present value savings of nearly 15%.

-The schedule on the following page reflects the annual debt service requirements and the forecasted debt service coverage based on the Downtown District tax increment revenues collected as of December 31, 2021.
+The schedule on the following page reflects the annual debt service requirements and the forecasted debt service coverage based on the Downtown District tax increment revenues collected as of December 31, 2024.